 Funding Policy.
 Plan members are required to contribute 4% of compensation up to \$550 per month and 6% of compensation excess of \$550.
 The Town is required to contribute at an actuarially determined rate.
-Prior to 1991, the Town's policy had been to match the employees' contribution, instead of contributing in accordance with actuarial computations.
-This has resulted in funding in excess of the plan's actuarially determined requirements, and for 1988 through 2002 the required employer contribution was zero.
-Due to the large funding excess, the Town made no contribution from 1991 to 2002.

 Direct administrative fees are paid from plan income.
 Indirect expenses (portions of Town administrative salaries) are not allocated to the Plan.